 In many cultures, babies and grown-ups have always slept together.
-Some parents in western cultures, such as Australia, are now also choosing to bring their babies into their beds to sleep.
+Some parents in western cultures like Australia are now also choosing to bring their babies into their beds to sleep together.
 This is called co-sleeping.

 Co-sleeping: things to think about

-Co-sleeping is associated with an increased risk of sudden unexpected death in infancy (SUDI including SIDS and fatal sleeping accidents) in some circumstances.
-But there are many reasons why parents choose to have their baby in bed with them.
+Co-sleeping is associated with an increased risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDS) and fatal sleeping accidents in some circumstances.
+But there are many reasons why parents choose to have their babies in bed with them.

-For example, many parents who sleep with their baby believe that it helps their baby feel safe and secure.
-They like the close body contact, feel that it’s rewarding and satisfying, and believe it’s good for their relationship with their baby.
+For example, many parents who sleep with their babies believe that it helps their babies feel safe and secure.
+They like the close body contact, feel that it’s rewarding and satisfying, and believe it’s good for their relationships with their babies.

 Also, some parents co-sleep because they find it more practical.
 Breastfeeding and resettling during the night can be easier.
 Parents also feel that it helps with establishing breastfeeding.

 Infant sleep safety experts recommend that your baby sleeps in a cot next to your bed for the first 6-12 months.
-This lowers the risk of SUDI (including SIDS and fatal sleeping accidents) for your baby.
+Another option is a side-car crib, which attaches to your bed and provides a separate sleeping surface but keeps your baby close for breastfeeding.
+Both of these options lower the risk of SUDI including SIDS and fatal sleeping accidents for your baby.

 Deciding about co-sleeping in your situation